-3. If the header lift legs will be lowered WITH a header or weight box attached to the windrower, proceed to Step 7, page 150.

-If the header lift legs will be lowered WITHOUT a header or weight box attached to the windrower, fully release the tension in header float springs (A):

-- If the Harvest Performance Tracker (HPT) displays a message saying that the float should be removed, then remove the float and proceed to Step 7, page 150. - If the HPT does NOT display a message saying that the float should be removed, then proceed to Step 4, page 150 to remove the float manually.
+- If the header lift legs will be lowered WITH a header or weight box attached to the windrower, proceed to Step 7, If the header lift legs will be lowered WITHOUT a header or weight box attached to the windrower, fully release the If the Harvest Performance Tracker (HPT) displays a message saying that the float should be removed, then remove the float and proceed to Step 7, page 149. - If the HPT does NOT display a message saying that the • float should be removed, then proceed to Step 4, page 149 to remove the float manually.